 Directions: Phenylpiracetam is water soluble.
-Do not use if you are pregnant/breastfeeding.
+This product is sold as a chemical and any usage is a decision based on your own research.
+Do not exceed recommended dosage.
+Do not ingest if you are pregnant/breastfeeding.
 Extremely rare side effects may include allergic reactions.
 Consult a doctor prior to using.
-By using our products, you agree to our terms & conditions.
+By acquiring our products, you agree to our terms & conditions.

 Phenylpiracetam ((RS)-2-(2-OXO-4-phenylpyrrolidin-1-y1) acetamide) also known as Carphedon or Phenotropil, was developed in Russia during 1983.
 It was developed as a nootropic agent as well as a supplement to improve physical stamina.
 Phenylpiracetam was synthesized from Piracetam by adding a phenyl group to the compound.
 This action makes it much more bioavailable and roughly 30-60 times more potent than piracetam.